The Effects of Mould on your Health & Home

 Mould is a type of fungus which grows best in damp, poorly ventilated areas and reproduces by making spores.
 It can be found in a variety of colours ranging from black to green to white.
 To prevent mould from growing indoors, it is important to keep your home clean and well ventilated.

-You may like to read You may like to read our blog: Top ten tips to stop mould growth in your home.
+You may like to read You may like to read our blog: Top 6 tips to reduce condensation and mould in your home.

 Is Mould harmful to your health?